TriM-Organization/.github/profile/README.md

 Also, we will try to develop something that's not only about Minecraft but also about music AI or DAW(Digital Audio Workstation).

-We welcome everyone who shares our interests to apply to join our organization, pull requestments or create issuses!
+We welcome everyone who shares our interests to apply to join our organization, pull requests or create issues!

 Email to us: TriM-Organization@hotmail.com